 Step 1: Pre-Onboarding

-Pre-Onboarding is the first stage of the integration process, starting as soon as a candidate accepts the job offer and carries out the necessary procedures to work at the company.
+Pre-Onboarding is the first stage of the integration process, starting when a candidate accepts the job offer and carries out the necessary procedures to work at the company.

 In the pre-referral phase, help the employee complete all the necessary paperwork.
 This can be called the most sensitive time for the candidate, with so many options ahead.
-Make sure to give the candidate plenty of time as they may be in the process of leaving their previous company.
+Make sure to give the candidate plenty of time as they may be leaving their previous company.

 Best onboarding practices

-- Be transparent about company policies that have a profound effect on employees, including scheduling policies, telecommuting policies, and leave policies.
+- Be transparent about company policies that profoundly affect employees, including scheduling policies, telecommuting policies, and leave policies.

 - Review your hiring processes, procedures, and policies with your internal HR team or with external tools such as surveys and polls.